 The castle is only about a 5-minute walk from the RER station, just follow the hoards of people.
 We like to visit the inside of the castle (an audio guide is included!), eat lunch at a place on the grounds, and then explore the gardens in the afternoon.
 Don’t forget about the Grand and Petit Trianon and the Queen’s Hamlet.
 The Queen’s Hamlet is where Marie Antoinette would go to get away from the hassle of castle life and pretend she was in a quaint village.
 Really, it’s adorable.
 It even includes a working farm and vineyard that is still functioning today!

 Trains back to Paris run frequently, so you shouldn’t have any problems getting back!

-If you’ve already visited Versailles or you’re just trying to avoid the mass of tourists there, Fontainebleau is an excellent alternative.
+If you’ve already visited Versailles or you’re just trying to avoid the mass of tourists there, Fontainebleau is an excellent alternative for a Paris day trip.
 For your 45-minute journey, you’ll take the RER D from the Gare de Lyon.
 This RER is not underground, and you will actually leave from the main platforms (Grandes Lignes).
 Even if you see signs for the RER D pointing you to go downstairs somewhere, don’t follow them!
 Luckily, if you do happen to get a bit turned around, trains leave about every hour, so your trip will not be delayed by much.